 A few of our favorite wedding films:

 - Theater 10 Films perfectly captured Molly + Matt‘s emotional first look (one of my favorites — check it out starting at 1:50!)

 - Jay and Mack Films nailed it with Katherine + Scott’s highlight film (also featured on Martha Stewart Weddings)

-- It was such a dreamy experience to work with Iron + Fern, and their highlight film of Erica + Jesse’s wedding also features their ceremony vows.
+- It’s always such a dreamy experience to work with Emma Lynn Cinema, and their highlight film of Jason + Justin’s wedding also features their ceremony vows.